 - Bonus points if P2P allowed and kill switch is built in

-The IPVanish Android app just got a 3.0 makeover and it is looking fantastic.
+The IPVanish Android app is now in its third generation is looking fantastic.
 You can see the load and ping time of each server in the list.
 A widget can be installed and resized anywhere on your home screen.
 Dropped connections can be reconnected automatically.
 P2P is allowed.
 OpenVPN UDP and TCP connections are both available along with a “Scramble” obfuscation feature designed to bypass network traffic sensors that detect and block VPNs.

 You can choose from either a list of servers or just click a pin on the world map to connect to a NordVPN server.
-The company’s SmartPlay feature that can bypass anti-VPN firewalls can be toggled on.
+The company’s SmartPlay DNS can bypass anti-VPN firewalls on geographically restricted sites like Netflix, Hulu, and BBC iPlayer.
 OpenVPN over both UDP and TCP are available.
 You can set the app to automatically connect to a specific server on startup.
 Live chat support is available from within the app.
 P2P traffic is allowed.
-NordVPN occasionally run deals as low as $4 per month although it’s still reasonable value at full price.

 Read our full review of NordVPN here.

 VyprVPN’s Android app is the only one on this list to use a kill switch.
+While many of the others include this feature in their desktop software, kill switches are notably absent from the mobile apps.
 A kill switch will block all traffic in the event of a dropped connection, which prevents traffic from leaking onto your unencrypted network.
-This would be an excellent tool for torrenters, but unfortunately torrenting is now allowed.
+Somewhat ironically, kill switches are in highest demand among torrenters, but VyprVPN has been shown to be adverse to P2P traffic in the past, reportedly penalizing users for downloading copyrighted material.
 You can also set the app to always connect when on “untrustworthy” public wifi connections.

 VPNs Android users should avoid